HLOverflow/io.netgarage.org-writeup/level1/Level1.md

 level01: setuid ELF 32-bit LSB executable, Intel 80386, version 1 (SYSV), statically linked, not stripped
 ```

 From this simple `file` command, we can see that it is Executable Linkable Format.
-32 bits architecture and writen for the intel cpu.
+32 bits architecture and written for the intel cpu.

 ```sh
 level1@io:/levels$ strings level01